2 green anaheim peppers

 Sweet

-What are Anaheim peppers?
+What Are Anaheim Peppers?

-How Hot are Anaheim Peppers?
+How Hot Are Anaheim Peppers?

-Best Uses for Anaheim Peppers
+Best Uses and recipes for Anaheim Peppers

-Anaheim Peppers Vs Other Popular Peppers
+Anaheim Peppers Vs. Other Popular Peppers

 Pepper TypeScoville Heat Units (SHU)Flavor ProfileBest Culinary Uses